Windigo/platformer/README.md

 # AmiBlitz Platformer

 A multi-level platformer game written in **AmiBlitz** (Blitz Basic 2) for the Amiga.
-Built using the **Tiled2Retro** workflow — tile maps are authored in Tiled and exported for use on classic Amiga hardware.
+Levels are designed in Tiled and converted to AmiBlitz data using **Tiled2Retro**.
+The initial game loop was bootstrapped via the exporter for a quick start, but all gameplay code has since been rewritten by hand.

 ## Features